 Taxis are another option, and many taxi companies offer 24-hour daily service (including Saturdays).
 You can call ahead or hail on the street for the same cost.
 The Gett app for iPhone or Android is an easy way to call a cab.

-Of course, many MSIH students get around on bicycles, as distances are easily manageable, especially around the university and hospital.
+Of course, many MSIH students utilize bicycles, as distances are easily manageable, especially around the university and hospital.

 In Beer-Sheva, weekends begin early Friday afternoon and end Saturday night.
 Most shops and businesses close at 2 p.m.
 Friday and reopen on Sunday.
 University and government offices are open Sunday through Thursday only, although the campus remains open for self-study throughout the entire weekend.

 Beer-Sheva has a diverse religious community.
 The city hosts over 200 synagogues, including two on the BGU campus.
-There are also a number of mosques in the area, including Tel-Sheva Mosque (8 kilometers from Soroka University Medical Center) and Segev Shalom Mosque (10 kilometers from Soroka University Medical Center).
+There are also a number of mosques in the area, including Tel-Sheva Mosque and Segev Shalom Mosque.
 Christian students can attend informal services held on Saturdays and Sundays in Beer-Sheva.
 Catholic services are held every Sunday and on Christian holidays in the Gimel neighborhood.
+The main teaching institution has a designated place of prayer for Muslim and Jewish students.